-Reaching out to supportive people people in your life who are able to people in your life who are able to neip you, offer encouragement and a support.
+Reaching out to supportive people can be helpful in moving forward after a setback.
+Please list the people in your life who are able to help you, offer encouragement and support:

 Summary & Conclusions

 Congratulations on completing From Surviving to Thriving: Creating a Thriving Mama Mode With Joy, Calm, and Happiness!
 You have given yourself a gift of self-care by working through this course, learning more about yourself and setting goals for what you need to thrive in motherhood!
 As with any journey, this is a process, the beginning of a practice of caring for yourself or strengthening caring for yourself in motherhood.